topsecret-chat/TopSecret.Chat/README.md

 As all your communications are classified as `top-secret`, also the core-engine's Source Code is `top-secret` too.

-We operate wiht a _zero-trust policy_ for total protection, working 24/7 to keep it that way!
+We operate with a _zero-trust policy_ for total protection, working 24/7 to keep it that way!
 We use __GitHub__ only as a public "Tracking System", so that users can report issues and follow up on release notes.

 If you wish to know more unclassified information, please check out the [Features](https://topsecret.chat/en/features/) on our website.